-Each of these large wooden squares was designed and painted by volunteers, modeled after the colorful squares that adorn many traditional Appalachian mountain-style quilts.
+Each of these large wooden squares was designed and painted by volunteers, modeled after the colorful squares that adorn many traditional Appalachian Scots-Irish quilts.

 Adorning everything from barns and businesses to schools and churches, each of the 150 Quilt blocks you’ll see in the Burnsville area (one of the largest concentrations in the US) is designed to tell a story.